The Thicket Bean-The Perennial Wild Bean

 Diseases of thicket bean include leaf rust which will defoliate and weaken the plant.
 Keep in check with biological insecticide Serenade which prevents its spread.
+This has worked well for me.

 |Genus & Species||Phaseolus polystachios|